 In December 2019, Rhode Island Attorney General Peter Nerohna filed the state’s reply brief in the First Circuit challenge to the district court’s July 2019 decision that the litigation belongs in state court.
 The brief noted that a number of federal courts, including the court hearing the Baltimore litigation, have concluded that state law causes of action against oil companies for climate change-related injuries belong in state court.
 The following month, Massachusetts Attorney General Maura Healey led a coalition of thirteen states in filing an amicus brief in support of Rhode Island’s request that the district court ruling be upheld.

-In June 2020, Minnesota Attorney General Keith Ellison filed a lawsuit in state court against Exxon Mobil and others, including the American Petroleum Institute.
+In June 2020, Minnesota Attorney General Keith Ellison filed a lawsuit in state court against Exxon Mobil and others, including the American Petroleum Institute (API).
 The lawsuit advances five claims of: fraud; failure to warn consumers of a dangerous product; and violating statutes prohibiting consumer fraud, deceptive trade practices and false statements in advertising.
 Attorney General Ellison alleges that the defendants understood since the 1970s the devastating effects that their products would cause the climate, including Minnesota, but engaged in a highly-effective public-relations campaign to mislead Minnesotans about the consequences of using their product.
 During this period, Minnesota suffered billions of dollars of economic harm due to climate change, while the defendants reaped billions in profits by selling their products.

 In July 2020, the following month, the defendant oil companies filed a notice of removal action with the federal district court in Minnesota.
 The oil companies argue that the suit involves complex federal statutory, regulatory and constitutional issues that should be heard by a federal court.